Chillerama: Soundtrack

 Chillerama Presents Zom-B-Movie was released on November 16, 2011, through BSX Records.
 The album includes Bear McCreary's complete score, as well as I Don't Want to Die a Virgin by star Brendan McCreary's band Young Beautiful in a Hurry.

 Release and reception

 Chillerama was distributed by Image Entertainment in the United States.
 The segment "The Diary of Anne Frankenstein" was shown at the 2010 London FrightFest Film Festival to a positive response from the audience.
 The film had a full premiere at London FrightFest on August 27, 2011.
 The film was released in fourteen U.S. cities called the Chillerama Roadshow Tour from September 15, 2011, to October 29, 2011.
-It was released on video on demand on September 29, 2011 and on DVD and Blu-ray on November 29, 2011.
+It was released on video on demand on September 29, 2011, and on DVD and Blu-ray on November 29, 2011.

-Evan Dickson writing for horor news website Bloody Disgusting gave the film a score of four out of ten, with his least favorite segment being "I Was a Teenage Werebear".
+Evan Dickson writing for horror news website Bloody Disgusting gave the film a score of four out of ten, with his least favorite segment being "I Was a Teenage Werebear".